 Stephen Greenblatt’s delightful ‘new historicist’ literary biography of William Shakespeare is an imaginative glimpse into the elusive life of the bard.
 Originally published in 2004, Will in the World is a comprehensive exploration into the mind of William Shakespeare from birth to death.
-Thanks to the diligent system of Tudor bureaucracy we know at least some minor details of his life, such as his real estate holdings, marriage, birth and death of his children, and reviews of his plays, however using quotations and imagery from Shakespeare’s plays and poems, Greenblatt re-imagines what Shakespeare might have experienced during his lifetime by filling in the vast gaps with possible experiences he might have had.
-It was certainly a tumultuous time in English history -it was the Elizabethan regime which was taken over by the Stuart family coupled with the violent clashes between Protestants and Catholics.
+Thanks to the diligent system of Tudor bureaucracy we know at least some minor details of his life, such as his real estate holdings, marriage, birth and death of his children, and reviews of his plays.
+Using quotations and imagery from Shakespeare’s plays and poems, Greenblatt re-imagines what Shakespeare might have experienced during his lifetime by filling in the vast gaps with possible experiences he might have had.
+It was certainly a tumultuous time in English history -it was the end of the Elizabethan regime which was taken over by the Stuart family coupled with the ongoing violent clashes between Protestants and Catholics.
 Greenblatt’s book is a wonderful exploration into the possibilities of the historical imagination.
 Why did Shakespeare leave Stratford and head to London to write plays?
 How are we to understand his relationship with his wife and family?
 What, if any, were his religious inclinations?

 Our contemporary prejudices tend to levy accusations against Shakespeare.
-Some people believe that a provincial simpleton without the benefits of a sophisticated Oxford or Cambridge education, surely could not possibly have crafted a transformative volume of literature and poetry.
-In our present-day, where great writers writers like Homer and Plato are denied their seat at the table, poets like Shakespeare are thought to be an impossibility.
+Some people believe that a provincial simpleton without the benefits of a sophisticated Oxford or Cambridge education, surely could not possibly have crafted such a transformative volume of literature and poetry.
+In our present-day, where great writers like Homer and Plato are denied their seat at the table, poets like Shakespeare are thought to be an impossibility.
 In fact, a popular conspiracy theory exists today which suggests Francis Bacon was the true author of the Shakespearean corpus.
 Of course, this belief is relatively recent and was certainly not considered by any of his contemporaries.
-The fanaticism currently sweeping our culture also accuses Shakespeare of all manner of discriminatory beliefs (mostly coming from people who have read very little Shakespeare).
+The fanaticism currently sweeping our culture also accuses Shakespeare of all manner of discriminatory beliefs (mostly coming from people who have read very little of Shakespeare).
 At any rate, Stephen Greenblatt avoids these pitfalls altogether in Will in the World.

-Writing a biography of Shakespeare is not doubt a challenging task.
+Writing a biography of Shakespeare is no doubt a challenging task.
 On top of the scant evidence from his life, Shakespeare was deliberately a master at disguising himself.
 His parents were likely covert Catholics but the Shakespeares displayed outward deference for Protestantism, though Shakespeare’s later plays betray few, if any, religious devotion.
 Greenblatt interprets Shakespeare’s lack of religious inclination in his works due to a rejection of the traveling Christian allegory performances of his youth: “Here, and throughout his career, Shakespeare altogether scrapped the piety that marked the plays he saw in his youth” (35).
 In the 1580s, fresh off the heels of the English Reformation sparked by Henry VIII it was a dangerous time to be Catholic in England and, in fact, many Catholics were publicly executed.
 Perhaps Shakespeare witnessed the martyrdom of Edmund Campion in 1581.
 At the time, England was also a remarkably censored society.
 All plays and public performances were reviewed by royal censors prior to approval.

 Shakespeare hailed from a small provincial town.
 His meteoric rise to stardom in the burgeoning London scene in the 1580s is extraordinary considering he was a man without independent wealth, powerful familial ties, or even a university education.
 A central theme in Greenblatt’s book is Shakespeare’s struggle to become a respected gentleman, including purchasing a cheeky coat of arms to recognize his family name, despite his father’s fall from grace.
 John Shakespeare was a prominent rural landowner who also ran a ‘glover’ shop (a producer of fancy gloves where he traded in wool and leather).
 John Shakespeare also became a regional alderman (or magistrate) before his businesses turned sour which may have been the result of economic downturn particularly for wool which led to declining demand for fancy gloves.
 He stopped attending church out of fear for his debt collectors (a grave omen as Tudor England tracked and regulated all citizens to be sure they attended Church).
 Despite being a closeted Catholic, he desecrated his local Church removing all Orthodox symbols as part of Tudor crack-down on ‘Papists.’
 However, the sudden decline of John Shakespeare’s income and growth of his debts likely due to a government crackdown illegal foreign wool trading.
 He turned to drinking and hiding out in his home, spending the last lingering money he had inherited from his wife Mary Arden’s family (whose family extended back to the time of William the Conqueror in the Domesday Book).
 Greenblatt explores what the decline of his family might have meant to young William Shakespeare in the culture of a class-obsessed England.